 In the days that followed, the Little Rock school board condemned the governor’s National Guard deployment and President Dwight Eisenhower tried to persuade Governor Faubus not to defy the Court’s ruling.
 On September 20, Judge Davies ordered the National Guard removed from the school and the Little Rock Police Department took over to maintain order.
 Three days later, the police attempted to escort the students to school but were met by an angry mob of 1,000 white protesters.
-Little Rock mayor Woodrow Wilson Mann, asked President Eisenhower to send federal troops to enforce integration and on September 24, President Eisenhower ordered the 101st Airborne Division to Little Rock and federalized the entire 10,000 member of the Arkansas National Guard, taking authority away from Governor Faubus.
+Little Rock mayor Woodrow Wilson Mann, asked President Eisenhower to send federal troops to enforce integration and on September 24, President Eisenhower ordered the 101st Airborne Division to Little Rock and federalized the entire 10,000 members of the Arkansas National Guard, taking authority away from Governor Faubus.
 The next day, the Army troops escorted the students to their first day of class.

 Legal challenges and protests to integration continued and the 101st Airborne Division stayed at the school the entire year.
 The nine African American students faced verbal and physical abuse.
-Melba Pattillo had acid thrown in her face and Gloria Ray was thrown down a flight of stairs.
-In May, 1958, senior Ernest Green became the first African American to graduate from Central High School.
+Pattillo had acid thrown in her face and Ray was thrown down a flight of stairs.
+In May 1958, senior Green became the first African American to graduate from Central High School.
 The next year, Little Rock Central High School was closed after local citizens rejected by a 3-1 margin a petition to officially integrate the school.
 The school reopened in 1959 and the remaining Little Rock Nine students went on to graduate and have distinguished careers in government, the military, and the media.
 In 1999, President Bill Clinton recognized the nine for their significant role in civil rights history, awarding each the Congressional Gold Medal and in 2009, all nine were invited to President Barack Obama’s first inauguration.

-The Greensboro Four, 1960
+The Greensboro Four

 Despite the Brown v.
 Board of Education decision, desegregation in the South came slowly and painfully and young African Americans were keenly aware of the hypocrisy.
 In 1960, four African American college students – Ezell Blair Jr., David Richmond, Franklin McCain and Joseph McNeil – were attending the North Carolina Agricultural and Technical College.
 They had become close friends, spending evenings discussing current events and their place as African Americans in a “separate but equal” society.
 They had been influenced by the non-violent protest techniques of India’s Mohandas Gandhi as well as the early Freedom Rides in the Deep South, organized by the Congress for Racial Equality (CORE).
 They all four had been shaken by the 1955 murder of Emmett Till.

 Though all four students recognized that some strides had been made in desegregating the South, integration was not universal.
 Most businesses were privately owned and thus not subject to federal laws that banned segregation.
 When one of the students had been denied service at a lunch counter, all four of them carefully devised a plan to take action and encourage change.

 Wearing their best clothes, all four students walked into the F.W.
 Woolworth store in Greensboro, North Carolina on February 1, 1960.
-After purchasing some merchandise, they sat at the whites-only lunch counter and requested service which they were denied.
+After purchasing some merchandise, they sat at the white people-only lunch counter and requested service which they were denied.
 They politely requested service and again were denied, this time by the store’s manager who told them to leave.
 Again, they refused.
 By this time, the police had arrived as did the media.
 Unable to take any action because there was no provocation, the police could not make an arrest.
-Customers in the store were dumbfounded at the situation, but did nothing.
+Customers in the store were dumbfounded at the situation but did nothing.
 The four students stayed at the counter, unserved, until the store closed.
 They would be back.

 By February 5, hundreds of students had joined the sit-in at Woolworth’s paralyzing the lunch counter business.
 Intense media coverage on television and newspapers showed many of the protesters stoically facing abuse and threats by white customers.
 The sit-ins sparked a nationwide movement on college campuses and cities bringing attention to the struggle for civil rights.
 By the end of 1960, many restaurants, lunch counters, and privately-owned businesses had desegregated their facilities without any court action or legislation.
-The sit-ins proved to be one of the most effective protests of the Civil Rights Movement.
+The sit-ins proved to be one of the most effective protests of the civil rights movement.

-Fearing a possible backlash, U.S. marshals were dispatched to New Orleans to protect Ruby.
+Fearing a possible backlash, U.S. marshals were dispatched to New Orleans to protect Bridges.
 On September 14, 1960, she was escorted to the Frantz School by four marshals.
 She spent her first day in the principal’s office as white parents took their children out of school.

 After days of heated debate, a compromise was struck where the white students would return to school.
 Ruby would be isolated in a classroom on a floor separated from the other students.
 None of the teachers but one, Barbara Henry, a native of Boston, Massachusetts, agreed to teach her.
-For the remainder of the year, Mrs. Henry and Ruby would sit side-by-side going over lessons in the classroom.
+For the remainder of the year, Mrs. Henry and Bridges would sit side-by-side going over lessons in the classroom.
 At recess, they would stay there to play games or do calisthenics.
-At lunch, Ruby would remain in the room to eat alone.
+At lunch, Bridges would remain in the room to eat alone.

 Ruby attended integrated schools all the way through high school and went on to business school to become a travel agent.
 In 1995, Dr. Coles published The Story of Ruby Bridges recounting his experience with Ruby during that first year.
 Eventually, Ruby was reunited with Mrs. Henry on the Oprah Winfrey Show and from there she formed the Ruby Bridges Foundation in New Orleans to promote the values of tolerance, respect, and appreciation of all differences.
-Ruby Bridges’ experience as the first African American student to integrate the South was immortalized in Norman Rockwell’s painting “A Problem We All Live With.”
+Bridges’ experience as the first African American student to integrate the South was immortalized in Norman Rockwell’s painting “A Problem We All Live With.”

-The Children’s Crusade 1963
+The Children’s Crusade of 1963

 In 1963, Birmingham, Alabama, was one of the most notorious racist cities in the South, home to one of the most violent chapters of the Ku Klux Klan.
 Because of this, civil rights leaders from the Southern Christian Leadership Conference (SCLC) made Birmingham a major focus of their efforts to register African Americans to vote and desegregate public facilities.
-The arrest and incarceration of Dr. Martin Luther King, Jr., in April, had produced “Letters from the Birmingham Jail,” but had not increased support for integration.
+The arrest and incarceration of Martin Luther King Jr., in April, had produced “Letters from the Birmingham Jail,” but had not increased support for integration.
 Local citizens were too intimidated after a circuit judge had issued an injunction against public demonstration.